 A screenshot from our Staff and Board Retreat, May 2020.

-KC Whiteley, Vice Chair
+KC Whiteley, Co-Chair

 KC is a long time resident of the Northeast Kingdom, now currently residing in Montpelier.
 After a long career working with child development and family support programs – like Head Start – KC is currently self-employed as a writer/editor/researcher and music columnist for Vermont Woman.
 She enjoys contributing her skills to projects and advocacy organizations that she cares deeply about and after a year of working tirelessly on the tar sands campaign has recently joined the board of 350VT.